Greece Moments Greece Moments

 Alternatively, we recommend a private tour guide who will show you the northern beaches on a day trip by jeep (more info: Guided tours in Andros).

-On site you will find the Kampos Beach Bar, which serves delicious snacks and drinks in a chilled atmosphere.
+On site you’ll find the Kampos Beach Bar, which serves delicious snacks and drinks in a relaxed atmosphere.
 One of our absolute Andros highlights!
-The approach is via a 5 km long dilapidated gravel road.
+Access is via a 5 km long bumpy gravel road.

 Zorkos Beach

-A little further north is the wide bay with its seductive turquoise blue shimmering water.
+A little further north lies a wide bay with its stunning turquoise blue shimmering water.
 On the pebble beach, umbrellas and sunbeds are available for rent in midsummer.
-Depending on the wind direction, there are quite high waves at Zorkos Beach and the beach drops quickly deep.
-The approach is via a bad gravel road.
+Depending on the wind direction, waves at Zorkos Beach can get quite high, and the beach drops off steeply.
+Access is via a rough gravel road.

 zorkos beach andros